cosy247/LifeQuality/README.md

-# LifeQuality README
+# Background README

-This is the README for your extension "LifeQuality".
+This is the README for your extension "Background".
 After writing up a brief description, we recommend including the following sections.

 ## Features